dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 dsp-tools start-stack
 ```

-**You will be prompted to allow dsp-tools to clean your Docker with a `docker system prune`.
-This will remove all unused containers, networks and images.
-If you don't know what that
+**dsp-tools will ask you for permission to clean Docker with a `docker system prune`.
+This will remove all unused
-means, just type `y` ("yes") and then `Enter`.**
+containers, networks and images.
+If you don't know what that means, just type `y` ("yes") and then `Enter`.**

 The following options are available: